BarryDigby/barrydigby.github.io/Week_1/Conda.md

 ***

 In this weeks tutorial we want to create an environment for the quality control of sequencing reads.
 We will need `fastqc` and `multiqc` to generate HTML reports of sequencing statistics and a tool to perform adapter trimming and read filtering.

-Choosing a trimming tool is highly subjective, however I like the flexibility of `bbduk`, part of the `bbtools` suite.
+Choosing a trimming tool is highly subjective however, I like the flexibility of `bbduk`, part of the `bbtools` suite.

+### To Do:
 Below I have provided an incomplete `.yml` file, where the name and channels have been specified for you.
-Please complete the `.yml` file by specifing the three tools referenced above.
+1. Complete the `.yml` file by specifing the three tools referenced above.
+2. Save it as `week1.yml`.

 ```
 name: QC